yunxiaoli2017/27M-movieLens-dataset-processing/README.md

 ## Processed movies dataset

 ### Scrap posters from [IMDB](https://www.imdb.com/)
-yields 53806 movies with imdb_id, imdb_url, and poster_url from 58098 movies in original dataset
+Scrap imdb_id, imdb_url, and poster_url for movies.
+Yields 53806 movies from 58098 movies in original dataset.
+(Movies without available infos are not included in processed dataset)

 ### Normalize ratings with Decoupling Normalization method